-Sometimes, there may be important reasons why the submission of your honors thesis to an open access database like the DigiNole archive may not be appropriate, even if you have the option to request an embargo.
-One example could be that making your thesis available to the public on DigiNole may compromise the privacy and safety of your or your research subjects, even if they have been anonymized.
-If you believe you have legitimate reasons for not submitting your thesis to DigiNole, first consult with your thesis director.
-If they agree with your concerns, you should email a brief rationale to HITM@fsu.edu with your thesis director CC'd on the email.
-The Director of the Honors Program will review the rationale for your exception request, and a decision will be communicated to you and your thesis director via email within three to five business days.
+• There may be important reasons why the submission of your HITM project to an open access database like the DigiNole archive may not be appropriate, even if you have the option to request an embargo.
+For example, making your project available to the public on DigiNole might compromise the privacy and safety of your or your research subjects, even if they have been anonymized.
+If you believe you have legitimate reasons for not submitting your HITM project to DigiNole, first consult with your faculty director.
+If they agree with your concerns, you should email a brief rationale to https://hitmle.com/HITM@fsu.edu with your faculty director CC'd on the email.
+In consultation with the Assistant Director of Honors in the Major, the Director of the Honors Program will review the rationale for your exception request, and a decision will be communicated to you and your faculty director via email within three to five business days.